benfry/processing4/README.md

 * Processing 4 will be 64-bit only.
 This is the overwhelming majority of users, and we don't have the necessary help to maintain and support 32-bit systems.

+## Translation Updates

+* `export.embed_java.for` changed to `export.include_java` which also embeds a string for the platform for better localization support.

 ## Building the Code

 We'll eventually create a new wiki page with the build instructions, but for the time being, the instructions are: